lunohodov/awesome-astrophotography/README.md

 # Awesome Astrophotography [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re) [![CI](https://github.com/lunohodov/awesome-astrophotography/actions/workflows/main.yml/badge.svg)](https://github.com/lunohodov/awesome-astrophotography/actions/workflows/main.yml)

 A curated list of resources related to astrophotography.

+[Astrophotography](https://en.wikipedia.org/wiki/Astrophotography), also known as astronomical imaging, is the photography or imaging of astronomical objects, celestial events, or areas of the night sky.

+Contributions are welcome.
 Please read the [contributing guideline](CONTRIBUTING.md) if you wish to contribute.

 ## Contents